Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Main results

 \end{thm}

-This theorem thus ensures the existence of suitable solutions in the two-dimensional and three-dimensional cases.
+This result thus ensures the existence of suitable solutions in the two-dimensional and three-dimensional cases.
 It follows from classical arguments that the solutions are Hölder continuous in time, for a well-chosen Hölder coefficient.
-Also, we show in the appendix, in Corollary \ref{continuity} of Proposition \ref{ppt:energyeq} that in some interesting cases as for threshold flows, that the solutions satisfy an energy equality.\\

-Unlike the Navier-Stokes case, the nonlinear term in the Bingham equations allows us to obtain the rest of the fluid in finite time in the two-dimensional case.
-This has been demonstrated in \cite{glowinski}, using the following approach: it is assumed that the force term will compensate the initial kinetic energy of the fluid, which amounts to establishing a relation between the norm $\lVert u_0 \lVert_{L^2}$ and an integral of $\lVert f(t) \lVert_{L^2}$.
-This argument is based on the use of the following Nirenberg-Strauss inequality:
+The nonlinear term in the Bingham equations allows us to obtain the rest of the fluid in finite time in the two-dimensional case.
+This has been demonstrated in \cite{glowinski}, using the following approach: it is assumed that the force term will compensate the initial kinetic energy of the fluid, which amounts to establishing a relation between the norm ~$\lVert u_0 \lVert_{L^2}$ and an integral of ~$\lVert f(t) \lVert_{L^2}$.
+This argument is based on the use of the following two-dimensional Nirenberg-Strauss inequality:

-We note that such an inequality cannot be true in dimension greater than two, because it would contradict the optimality of Sobolev embbeddings.
-We therefore propose a different approach to show the existence of a stopping finite time.
+We note that such an inequality cannot be true in dimension greater than two, because it would contradict the optimality of Sobolev embedding.
+We therefore propose to slightly adapt this approach to show the existence of a stopping finite time in both the two and the three-dimensional cases.
 Firstly, let us formalize the definition.

-\begin{defi}[Finite stopping time] Let $u$ be a weak solution in the sense of Definition~\ref{defi:0} of the system \eqref{eq:0}.
-We say that $T_0 \in (0,T)$ is a finite stopping time for $u$ if:
+\begin{defi}[Finite stopping time] Let~$u$ be a weak solution in the sense of Definition~\ref{defi:0} of the system~\eqref{eq:0}.
+We say that~$T_0 \in \mathbb{R}_+$ is a finite stopping time for~$u$ if: